-In this paper we consider \textit{triangular arrangements} meaning that there exist three non aligned points such that every line of the arrangement passes through one of these points; for instance, reflection arrangements described in \cite{OT} and again in \cite{Hirzebruch} belong to this family.
+In this paper we consider \textit{triangular arrangements}, meaning that there exist three non-aligned points such that every line of the arrangement passes through one of these points; for instance, the reflection arrangements described in \cite{OT} and again in \cite{Hirzebruch} belong to this family.